 During the lease term in Shenandoah County

-During lease, the rental property belongs to the tenant we respect the tenant 's privacy.
-As the property manager Nesbitt Realty has the right and duty to reasonable entry of the rental home, but we will never abuse that right.
-If Nesbitt Realty has a good reason to come into a rental home in Shenandoah County, the renter must allow us to go into the rental property.
-Some good reasons to enter rental home are to:
+During tenancy, the rental property belongs to the renter we respect the renter 's privacy.
+As managing agents Nesbitt Realty has the right to reasonable entry of the rental property, but we will never abuse that right.
+If Nesbitt Realty has a good reason to come into a rental in Shenandoah County, the renter must allow us to go into the rental home.
+Some solid reasons to enter rental are to:

-Nesbitt Realty will always strive to give the tenant notice and obtain tenant consent before entering the rental.
-However, Nesbitt Realty can and will come into the rental property without renter consent in emergency situations.
+Nesbitt Realty will always strive to give the tenant notice and obtain renter consent before coming into the rental property.
+However, Nesbitt Realty can and will enter the rental property without renter consent in emergency situations.
 We will never abuse the right of entrance or use it to harass renters in Shenandoah County.
-Nesbitt Realty will only go into at reasonable hours of the day, except in the case of an emergency.
+Nesbitt Realty will only come into at reasonable hours of the day, except in the case of an emergency.

 Landlord Reference

-a useful archive for property owners in Shenandoah County
+a free source for property owners in Shenandoah County

 - Collections and evictions